Overc1ocker/HP-15-DA0014DX-Hackintosh/README.md

 - Built in Microphone
 - Graphics acceleration
 - Ethernet
-- Trackpad (buttons do not work)
+- Trackpad

 **Not working**
 - Touchscreen (Don't anticipate this to work as real macs do not feature touchscreens)
-- Brightness keys on keyboard
+- Brightness keys on keyboard (Workaround included that uses FN+brightness keys onstead)
-- Trackpad buttons
 -------------------------------------------

 **Notes**: